-Repayment of a Qualified Distribution for the Purchase or Construction of a Main Home
+Repayment of a Qualified Distribution for the Purchase or Construction of a Main Home retirement plan is any plan, annuity, or IRA to which a rollover can be made.

-If you received a qualified distribution, in 2018, to purchase or construct a main home, you can choose to repay that distribution to an eligible retirement plan on or after the first day of the disaster and no later than June 17, 2020.
-For this purpose, an eligible retirement plan is any plan, annuity, or IRA to which a rollover can be made.
+If you received a qualified distribution, in 2019, to purchase or construct a main home, you can choose to repay that distribution to an eligible retirement plan no later than June 17, 2020.
+For this purpose, an eligible